tusharpotter/NobleMatch/README.md

 # NobleMatch
->Implementing Nobel Prize winning Gale-Shapley algorithm with Flask &amp; Heroku \
+>Implementing Nobel Prize winning Gale-Shapley algorithm
->Reference: The Creativity Code, Marcus Du Sautoy

 In mathematics, economics, and computer science, the Gale–Shapley algorithm (also known as the deferred acceptance algorithm) is an algorithm for finding a solution to the stable matching problem.
 The stable marriage problem (also stable matching problem or SMP) is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is a bijection from the elements of one set to the elements of the other set.
 A matching is not stable if: